jeremytbrun/2018PowerShellDevOpsGlobalSummit-Recap/README.md

 Mike walked us through the threefold model of documentation, the many forms of documentation, and tips and advice to help humans produce more and better documentation for their teammates, customers, and future selves.

 #### Takeaways

 Documentation is something just about all of us can improve on.
-Sometimes is can seem more intimidating to write in real english than in code for me though!
+Sometimes it can seem more intimidating to write in real english than in code for me though!
 Mike made it a very approachable and achievable task though, as he demonstrated the different effective ways that we can leave a story behind with our code that both others and our future selves will appreciate when reading or supporting our code.

 I'm constantly evaluating the effectiveness of the documentation (or lack of in some cases) of the code that I produce for my work role.
 The information Mike had to share is going to help me continue to fine-tune those results.